safe | 511 Contra Costa

 • Expanded Payment Compatibility – The new gates will be compatible with the next generation of Clipper, which will allow payment by debit card, credit card, Apple Pay, or Google Pay.

 With all the improvements to the system, it’s worth taking a ride on BART.
-And if you currently commute by driving alone, you try it for free.
-Just request a complientary $25 Clipper card through Try Transit.
+And if you currently commute by driving alone, you can try it for free.
+Just request a complimentary $25 Clipper card through 511 Contra Costa’s Try Transit program.
 The offer is available to commuters 18+ who live or work in Contra Costa County.

 BikeLink Lockers Offer Secure Public Bike Parking